Terms and Conditions

 6.3 We may offer some of our products in bespoke sizes.
 The final dimensions of the finished Product will be within 2cm of the requested measurements.

 6.4 Finishes are applied to the exterior of our Products.
 Due to the nature of the materials used, finishes may vary.
+All fabric used for Loaf products is hand dyed.
+Therefore shade variation can occur between different batches.

 6.5 It is your responsibility to check that all the details on the order form are correct, including the exact specifications of the Products and delivery details.